Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Experiments

 \subsection{Tabular Data}

 We evaluate {\pv} and {\lr} in terms of {\zo}, log-loss, and training time on 95 datasets from the OpenML repository, consisting of 72 datasets from the OpenML CC18 benchmark \citep{bischl_etal_2021}, as well as 23 datasets from \citet{grinsztajn_etal_2022}.
-(The CC18 benchmark includes the MNIST and Fashion-MNIST datasets, which are also evaluated separately in Section \ref{subsec-image-data}, below.)
 Most of these datasets are `large $n$, small $p$', with between $500$ and $940{,}160$ examples, and between $4$ and $3{,}113$ features.

-We evaluate {\pv} and {\lr} using 5-fold stratified cross-validation (for each fold, $80\%$ of the data is used for training, and $20\%$ of the data is used for evaluation).
-We use one-hot encoding for categorical features.
-We evaluate {\pv} and {\lr} on both the original features, as well as the original features plus the order-2 interactions.
-(We limit the maximum in-memory size of each dataset to $4$~GB using float32 precision.
-For datasets where the addition of the interactions would require more than $4$~GB, we use a random subset of interactions.)